Big Maths Characters & Phrases

 • In every other column, you want the Jigsaw Number to 9

-To work out the Jigsaw Number to 100, just do two simple sums!
-In this example 2+8= 10 and 3+6= 9 so the answer is 68!
-Amazing! you just worked out 100 – 32 = 68 in seconds!
+Starting with 32, to work out the Jigsaw Number to 100, just do two simple sums!
+In this example 2+8=10 and 3+6=9 so the answer is 68!
+Amazing!
+You just worked out 100 – 32 = 68 in seconds!

-Jigsaw Numbers 100
+Jigsaw Numbers to 100 explained

-5 4
+4 2

 ? ?

 The target is still to find the missing Jigsaw Numbers quickly.
-Focus on the 2 simple sums, they always give you the right Jigsaw Number to 100!
+Focus on the 2 simple sums — they always give you the right Jigsaw Number to 100!

-• just ask the subtraction question (100 – 32 = ?) or,
+• Just ask the subtraction question (100 – 32 = ?)

-• ask a missing number box questions (32 + ⬜ = 100), or
+• Ask a missing number box question (32 + ⬜ = 100)

-• placing the questions into the context of money, or other units of measure (£1 – 32p = ?).
+• Place the questions into the context of money (£1 – 32p = ?)

 Jigsaw Numbers to 1000